ryantd42/NY-Legislative-Git/2023/S3309A-2023/bill.md

  conditions as apply to the general public, but without  the  payment  of any fees or other charges for the use of such campsites, parks and other public places of recreation.
-  2. FOR THE PURPOSES OF THIS SECTION "VETERAN" SHALL MEAN A RESIDENT OF THIS  STATE  WHO: (A) HAS SERVED IN THE UNITED STATES ARMY, NAVY, MARINE CORPS, AIR FORCE OR COAST GUARD; OR (B) HAS SERVED  ON  ACTIVE  DUTY  OR ORDERED  TO  ACTIVE  DUTY AS DEFINED IN 10 USC 101 (D)(1) AS A MEMBER OF THE NATIONAL GUARD OR OTHER RESERVE COMPONENT OF THE ARMED FORCES OF THE UNITED STATES; OR (C) HAS SERVED ON ACTIVE DUTY  OR  ORDERED  TO  ACTIVE DUTY  FOR  THE  STATE,  AS  A  MEMBER  OF THE STATE ORGANIZED MILITIA AS DEFINED IN SUBDIVISION NINE OF SECTION ONE OF THE MILITARY LAW, AND  HAS BEEN  RELEASED  FROM  SUCH SERVICE DOCUMENTED BY AN HONORABLE OR GENERAL DISCHARGE, OR HAS A QUALIFYING CONDITION, AS DEFINED  IN  SECTION  THREE HUNDRED  FIFTY  OF THE EXECUTIVE LAW, AND HAS RECEIVED A DISCHARGE OTHER
+  2. FOR  THE  PURPOSES  OF THIS SECTION "VETERAN" SHALL:  (A) HAVE THE SAME MEANING AS SUCH TERM IS DEFINED IN SECTION  ONE  OF  THE  VETERANS' SERVICES  LAW  AND  SHALL  BE A RESIDENT OF THIS STATE WHO HAS SERVED ON ACTIVE DUTY OR ORDERED  TO  ACTIVE  DUTY  AND  HAS  BEEN  DISCHARGED  OR RELEASED  THEREFROM  UNDER  CONDITIONS OTHER THAN DISHONORABLE, OR HAS A QUALIFYING CONDITION,  AS  DEFINED  IN  SECTION  ONE  OF  THE  VETERANS' SERVICES  LAW,  AND  HAS  RECEIVED A DISCHARGE OTHER THAN BAD CONDUCT OR DISHONORABLE FROM SUCH SERVICE, OR IS  A  DISCHARGED  LGBT  VETERAN,  AS DEFINED IN SECTION ONE OF THE VETERANS' SERVICES LAW, AND HAS RECEIVED A

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD07477-01-3
+  LBD07477-03-3
- S. 3309  2
+ S. 3309--A  2

- THAN BAD CONDUCT OR DISHONORABLE FROM SUCH SERVICE, OR IS  A  DISCHARGED LGBT VETERAN, AS DEFINED IN SECTION THREE HUNDRED FIFTY OF THE EXECUTIVE LAW, AND HAS RECEIVED A DISCHARGE OTHER THAN BAD CONDUCT OR DISHONORABLE FROM SUCH SERVICE.
+ DISCHARGE  OTHER  THAN BAD CONDUCT OR DISHONORABLE FROM SUCH SERVICE; OR (B) MEAN AN INDIVIDUAL WHO HAS SERVED  ON  ACTIVE  DUTY  OR  ORDERED  TO ACTIVE  DUTY FOR THE STATE AS A MEMBER OF THE STATE ORGANIZED MILITIA AS DEFINED  IN  SUBDIVISION NINE OF SECTION ONE OF THE MILITARY LAW AND WHO WAS  DISCHARGED  OR  RELEASED  THEREFROM  UNDER  CONDITIONS  OTHER  THAN DISHONORABLE.
   §  2.
-This act shall take effect immediately.
+This act shall take effect on the first of April next succeeding the date on which it shall have become a law.